 SS City of Hamburg Passenger List - 24 November 1934

-Front Cover of a Passenger List for the SS City of Hamburg of the Baltimore Mail Line, Departing 24 November 1934 from Bremen to Norfolk and Baltimore via Le Havre, Commanded by Captain Joseph E. Lee.
+Front Cover, SS City of Hamburg Passenger List, Departing 24 November 1934 from Bremen to Norfolk and Baltimore via Le Havre, Commanded by Captain Joseph E. Lee.
 GGA Image ID # 13b4f345d6

 List of Senior Officers